-KP16 Key principles - What you CAN do
+KPC17 - Key principles - What you CAN do

-- Exceed the Urban Greening Factor or exceed score for nonmajor development and currently exempt B2 and B8 (industrial and storage) uses. - Maximise Biodiversity Net Gain - Aim to increase soft planting and landscaping.
+- Exceed the Urban Greening Factor or exceed score for non-major development and currently exempt B2 and B8 (industrial and storage) uses. - Maximise Biodiversity Net Gain - Aim to increase soft planting and landscaping.
 Choosing appropriate trees and climate resilient plants in gardens and on balconies, parking areas and around commercial buildings can help mitigate climate change effects.
-Even planters on balconies can make a difference, mitigating against heat, and attracting insects - Replace impervious hardstanding and paving and avoid replacing soft landscaping and lawns with paved areas. - Wherever possible, instal a brown or green roof and green walls. - Protect and maintain existing trees, including tree roots during building work. - Residents and businesses can plant new deciduous trees to provide shade to windows in the summer and enable passive solar heating and maximising day light in winter reducing the need for artificial ventilation and heating.
+Even planters on balconies can make a difference, mitigating against heat, and attracting insects.
+Planting can also provide air quality and noise reduction benefits. - Replace impervious hardstanding and paving and avoid replacing soft landscaping and lawns with paved areas.
+The RHS guidance provides detailed advice on options you could take. - Wherever possible, install a brown or green roof and green walls. - Protect and maintain existing trees, including tree roots during building work. - Residents and businesses can plant new deciduous trees to provide shade to windows in the summer and enable passive solar heating and maximising day light in winter reducing the need for artificial ventilation and heating.
 The Council's tree officers can advise on suitable species and tree maintenance. - Plant native and climate resilient plants the RHS and Thames Water have produced a useful guide. - Attract insects and pollinators: plant trees, install bird and bat boxes.
-Most of our bees are solitary and do not make colonies help them by providing bee hotels in your garden, patio or roof. - Refer to the London Greening Design Guide.
+Most of our bees are solitary and do not make colonies -help them by providing bee hotels in your garden, patio or roof. - Refer to the London Greening Design Guide.

-Image 13: Green parking space
+Image 13: Green roofs in Hammersmith